iodigital-com/io-technology/data/blog/making-web-workers-enjoyable.md

 ## Web Workers

-Web Workers[^3] were first published by the World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG) on April 3, 2009.
+Web Workers[^3] were first published by the World Wide Web Consortium (W3C)[^17] and the Web Hypertext Application Technology Working Group (WHATWG)[^18] on April 3, 2009.
-The World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG) conceptualize web workers as scripts that operate continuously.
+The W3C and the WHATWG conceptualize web workers as scripts that operate continuously.
 These scripts are designed to run without being disrupted by other scripts that react to user interactions such as clicks.
 By ensuring these workers are not interrupted by user activities, web pages can maintain their responsiveness while concurrently executing extensive tasks in the background.
 This approach allows for a smoother and more efficient user experience.